Degree Requirements

 Two courses from each of the following Areas of Knowledge:

-(For the most up-to-date list of Global Responsibility course, check with the Registrar’s office.)
+(For the most up-to-date list of Global Responsibility courses, check with the Registrar’s office.)

 Modern Languages (12 credits)